TheMindVirus/macropad/sketches/Tabletop/README.md

 # Tabletop Simulator Scripting Buttons
-### Tabletop Simulator running on Unity Engine 2019 does not allow C# Scripting for Custom Assetbundles
+### Tabletop Simulator running on Unity Engine 2019 does not allow C# Scripting for Custom Assetbundles...
-### but it does turn numberpad keys into 1->10 as "scripting buttons" for triggering lua events and controlling Unity Components.
+### ...but it does turn numberpad keys into 1->10 as "scripting buttons" for triggering lua events and controlling Unity Components.

 # Notes
 * The lua scripting takes the following code layout: `function onScriptingButtonDown(index, color) print(index) end`